 Gazpacho originated from the Andalusian region of Spain where it started out as a bread soup.
 When bread was going stale, the natives would turn it into a cold, liquid-y meal.

 It evolved to using tomatoes and even bread in it.
 This is the version we have come to know and love.

 Yes, they can be frozen and they will retain their flavors.
 I put them into Ziplock bags and froze them for about a week before using them in recipes.
 They tasted very fresh.

 I always have more blueberries than called for in the recipe.
 This was the first time I tested freezing them.
 Most of the time, I place them in paper towel and place them in a ziplock bag.

 After that, I refrigerate them and use within a week.
 This way, the blueberry stays fresh and delicious.

-I like going to My Fitness Pal to get calorie information for everything.
-According to them, 1 cup of raw blueberries contain 83 calories.
+1 cup of raw blueberries contain 83 calories.
 They are also a good source of Vitamin C because they have 23% RDA.
 Check out the full list of nutrition in 1 cup of raw blueberries at My Fitness Pal’s Site.

 – Lime Juice